LtubSalad/voogasalad-ltub/USER_FEEDBACK.md

 * If file chooser is closed, then a stacktrace is printed

-* Visual recognition of which tab you're currently on
+* Visual recognition of which tab you're currently on (like tab numbers)

 * General data sends to all different screen creation classes